What is the definition of theft? What are the consequences of theft?

 Identity theft charges are typically investigated by the U.S. Secret Service or FBI but sometimes also by local police.
 An understanding of how to analyze your bank records and your use of computers will be essential to defending you against identity theft cases.
 Our criminal defense attorneys will work closely with both accountants and computer experts to defend you.

-Using someone else’s real I.D. with the intent to misrepresent yourself as that person is considered identity theft, so using someone’s I.D. to pass as 21 with the intent to buy alcohol or enter an establishment with an age restriction can be considered identity theft along with other crimes.
+Using someone else’s real I.D. with the intent to misrepresent yourself as that person is considered identity theft, so using someone’s I.D. to pass as 21 with the intent to buy alcohol or enter an establishment with an age restriction can be considered along with other crimes.

 What does my college or university define as theft?

-University codes of conduct also typically define theft as the unauthorized use or possession of property or services that belong to someone else (including the university) with the intent to deprive that person of their right to the property.
+University codes of conduct also typically define it as the unauthorized use or possession of property or services that belong to someone else (including the university) with the intent to deprive that person of their right to the property.

 What are my college or university’s consequences for theft?